-The Mental Habits of Effective Leaders: My Interview with Jennifer Garvey Berger [The Knowledge Project Ep. #43]
+The Mental Habits of Effective Leaders with Jennifer Garvey Berger [The Knowledge Project Ep. #43]

 In a world that changes at a dizzying rate, effective leaders need to develop the skills to keep up.
 Developmental coach and author Jennifer Garvey Berger (@jgberger) shares 3 habits to ensure continual growth, accelerated learning and deepened relationships of trust.